KOTARO Hasegawa DOWNTOWN CUISINE

 The Portrait

 The restaurant sits on Satake Shopping Street in Taito City, one of Tokyo's older working-class neighbourhoods in the city's northeast.
-The setting is deliberate: the chef opened here as an act of gratitude to the area where he grew up, and the room reflects that intention.
+The setting is deliberate: the chef opened here as an act of gratitude to the area where he grew up, the room reflects that intention.
 Japanese vessels sourced to recall the character of the local streets dress each table, so the physical space does double duty as both dining room and cultural statement.
-This is not the Omotesando or Ginza address that most Tokyo French restaurants default to, and that geographical choice matters to the experience.
+This is not the Omotesando or Ginza address that most Tokyo French restaurants default to, that geographical choice matters to the experience.

 The concept has a documented origin point: a world cooking competition in which the chef presented a menu designed to showcase Japanese culture through French technique.
 That competition entry became the philosophy of the restaurant.
 What that means in practice is a tasting menu that builds a narrative arc from Japanese identity rather than treating French structure as the primary story.
 The progression is organised around the idea of giving back to a place, which sounds abstract until you consider that every element on the table, from the vessels to the sourcing logic, is chosen to anchor the food in a specific neighbourhood's memory.